ananya12k/Docker/README.md

 Docker is a containerization platform.
 It is a platform to build, run and ship applications in containers.Help us to run apps in isolation.

+All the docker containers are based on lightweight linux distributions.

 # Docker Architecture

 Docker has runtime, docker engine, orchestration, docker registry, docker client, docker hub.